 “Painting and flamenco is something you have to live“

-“Painting and flamenco to me is something you have to live.
-When I was an art student, I mostly hung out with friends on the street and didn’t go to class much.
-On the street is where I experienced a lot of flamenco and I often literally shared the canvas with other artists.”
+To me painting and flamenco are there to be lived.
+When I was an art student I mostly hung out with friends on the street and didn’t go to class much.
+On the streets is where I experienced a lot of flamenco and I often literally shared the canvas with other artists.”

 Famous surrealist artist Salvador Dalí was actually the first one to paint on stage with flamenco artists in 1965 (see Salvador Dalí was a flamenco action painter), but he had nothing on Patricio Hidalgo when it comes to really knowing flamenco.